Nocturnale-Romanum/proceedings/README.md

 # proceedings

-Private repository for the proceedings of the steering committee, and other project-related documents.
+Repository for the proceedings of the steering committee, and other project-related documents.